 Some of these Bibles were from her mother, aunt, and cousin who also passed down a legacy of the most important gift of all.

-Will you pass down this legacy?
+Will you pass down your Bible as your legacy?

 I have a box of journals and sermon notes in my attic that might be found someday when I am gone.